Here at Villa Select we sent three of our team to Corfu on a research trip to discover the very best private villas on the island for you and yours…

 She swept us away for a quick refreshment pit stop – and what better place to take us to than the viewing spot for many avid plane spotters, overlooking the Vlacherna monastery and Mouse Island.
 Unfortunately, the weather was just awful as you can see from the photo below, with pure sunshine and a cloudless sky, with the temperate in the mid-late 20s!
 We certainly hadn’t prepared ourselves for this, and our colleagues back in the UK were definitely green with envy!

-We also visited The Watch Tower, which is walking distance to Villa Sibyl, located just a short walk up the hill.
+We visited The Watch Tower, located just a short walk up the hill.
 This villa offers complete privacy and large gardens, as well as magnificent sea views and play equipment for children, making it perfect for families.
 It also has the most amazing outdoor barbecue kitchen , pictured below;

 Villa Delphi , Villa Anemona and Villa Lydia in Dassia: